Chevening Gurukul Fellowship for Leadership and Excellence

 - Have at least ten years’ work experience prior to applying

-- Be a mid-career professional with strong leadership potential in a wide range of sectors including state or central government, private sector, media, and civil society and have a good working knowledge of English (which may be assessed by a qualified English language assessor)
+- Be a mid-career professional with strong leadership potential in a wide range of sectors including state or central government, private sector, media, and civil society

 - Not hold British or dual-British citizenship